The impact of Algolia on SEO

 If you need search engines to index your search pages – on e-commerce websites for example – there are a few things to take into account to make sure they’re crawled.

 Many duplicate pages

-By indexing search results from any provider, not just Algolia, you can have duplicate content due to indexing of faceted pages that show the similar results.
+By indexing search results, you can have duplicate content due to indexing of faceted pages that show the similar results.

-This can lead to a situation where link equity is spread across pages, and no one page has enough to rank highly in the search result pages.
-This is solved with the canonical tag.
-It tells the search engine crawlers, “Yes, this page is a duplicate, so give all of the link equity to this other page.”
+This can lead to a situation where link equity is spread across pages, and none has enough to rank highly in search results.
+You can solve this with the canonical link tag.
+It’s like telling search engine crawlers “Yes, this page is a duplicate, so please give all of the link equity to this other page.”

-To do this, you will use the browser APIs that allow you to manipulate the browser history.
-This is also a good UX principle independent of the SEO benefits (which is generally the case!).
-Note that we do this automatically with our InstantSearch.js library if you enable URL sync.
+To do this, you need to use the browser APIs that let you manipulate the browser history.
+This is also a good UX principle, independent of the SEO benefits.
+Note that we do this automatically with our InstantSearch.js libraries if you enable routing.